Columba Smith is a freelance writer specializing in real estate, non-profits, and resumes. Her first novel is in the works.

 It gloated back at me for the next 14 months.

-It is not a good idea to lug the full gallon of deadly, oil-based primer (DOP) around with you.
+It is not a good idea to lug the full gallon of deadly, oil-based primer around with you.
 You may spill some.
 Take it from me.
 Instead, I learned to use a nifty, plastic bucket.
-I’d pour a little DOP in and set it on the ladder.
+I’d pour a little primer in and set it on the ladder.

-I covered every square millimeter of flooring with plastic drop clothes from the hardware store.
-Drops of DOP have sensors that guide them to the exact location of any uncovered floor space.
+I covered every square millimeter of flooring with plastic drop cloths from the hardware store.
+Drops of primer have sensors that guide them to the exact location of any uncovered floor space.
 I covered my furniture, too.

-I learned to dip the brush only slightly into the DOP.
-If the DOP traveled too far up the bristles, drips of it squeezed out the sides and onto those uncovered square millimeters of flooring.
+I learned to dip the brush only slightly into the primer.
+If the paint traveled too far up the bristles, drips of it squeezed out the sides and onto those uncovered square millimeters of flooring.
 This was especially true if I had any residual paint thinner in the brush.

 My brushstrokes soon rivaled those of Rembrandt.
-I learned to angle the brush at about 45 degrees and sweep it back slowly, laying the DOP on as thickly as I dared.
-Do not be thrifty when applying DOP.
+I learned to angle the brush at about 45 degrees and sweep it back slowly, laying the primer on as thickly as I dared.
+Do not be thrifty when applying primer.
 You want a good, thick layer.

-I learned never to try cleaning up my brush and DOP in the laundry sink.
-Instead, I poured a little paint thinner into a glass jar and jabbed the paintbrush up and down, clearing out the DOP.
-The lid could be replaced and the thinner reused the next day.
+I learned never to try cleaning up my brush in the laundry sink.
+Instead, I poured a little paint thinner into a glass jar and jabbed the paintbrush up and down, clearing out the primer.
+The lid could be replaced, and the thinner reused the next day.
 When the war was over, the whole fuming mess could go to those poor Hazardous Materials guys at the dump, and simply fade out of my blissful existence.